-Say: Let's talk about shapes.
+Say: We are going to talk about shapes.

 Indicate a circle.
 Say: This is a circle.
 Say, circle.
 (Children repeat, circle.)
-We know this is a circle because it has only one curved line.
-Use your finger to trace the curved line all the way around.
+We know this is a circle because it has for each child (triangle, circle, or square) and one of each shape for you Large construction paper rectangle geometric shapes Identifies the number of sides of twodimensional shapes two-dimensional